akakie/OLLI-Teaching/search-f16a.md

 Search Engines have been adding Artificial Intelligence  (AI) or Machine Intelligence (MI) to the software involved in the process.
 A simple query is often sufficient, but may produce a lot of responses to the query.
 Fortunately, it is possible to add refinements to reduce the responses.
 This practice is commonly known as "filtering" and is dependent on which search tool you are using.
 Filtering with Google will be different from filtering with Firefox or with DuckDuckGo.

 To see a list of filters **for Google searches**, go to https://goo.gl/6aP09x.
-Remember that these filters apply only to Google,.
+Remember that these filters apply only to Google.
 In addition, Google has discontinued use of the + symbol to require that a search item is required to be present in the results.
-Other search engines often use a similar a similar set of codes, including + symbol.
+Other search engines often use a similar set of codes, including + symbol.
 Look for filter definitions for search engines you may use.

 # Day 3 Subject Directories #